25 Species That Have Made Amazing Comebacks

 Noted for its yellow flowers, Robbins’s cinquefoil (Potentilla robbinsiana) is an attractive, perennial plant that’s only found in New Hampshire’s White Mountains and Franconia Ridge.
 Collectors once harvested the cinquefoil in excessive numbers and careless backpackers trampled many more to death.
 In response, the U.S. Fish and Wildlife Service re-routed hiking trails away from the flower’s wild habitats.
 This, along with a breeding program, rescued the Robbins' cinquefoil from the brink of extinction.

-Did you know that the world’s humpback whale population is divided into 14 geographically-defined segments?
+Did you know that the world’s humpback whale population is divided into 14 geographically defined segments?
 Well, it is—and in 2016, the National Ocean and Atmospheric Administration (NOAA) informed the press that nine of those clusters are doing so well that they no longer require protection under the U.S. Endangered Species Act.
-The cetaceans’ comeback is a huge win for the International Whaling Commission, which responded to dwindling humpback numbers by putting a ban on the hunting of this species in 1982.
-(That measure remains in effect.)
+The cetaceans’ comeback is a huge win for the International Whaling Commission, which responded to dwindling whale numbers by enacting a commercial hunting moratorium.

 9. The Fin Whale